State Supplementation Program

 The State Supplement Program (SSP or SSI/SSP), not to be confused with SNAP, is the state supplement to the U.S. federal Supplemental Security Income (SSI) program and provides state funded supplement benefits to SSI recipients.

 This program aims at providing a complementary financial support to individuals and couples who are elderly (usually 65 years of age and older), legally blind, or partially or fully disabled.
 The financial support can be considered as a global support, as it is not tied to any kind of expense.
 It can be used in a variety of ways, from housekeeping once in a while to daily residential care for individuals for who certain everyday tasks are difficult or impossible to do by themselves.

 However, very few states apply the exact same criteria of eligibility as the federal ones.
 The states who do let the Social Security Administration manage their SSP (see section Apply for the State Supplement Program).

 Except from the states of Arizona, Mississippi, North Dakota, Northern Mariana Islands, and West Virginia; every state currently offers a state supplement to the federal SSI through the State Supplement Program.
 The conditions of eligibility to the supplement and the amount vary between the different states.
 The amount of the SSP ranges from $10 to $400 depending on the state.
 In 2020, the maximum amount of the SSI is $783 per month for an eligible individual, and $1175 for an eligible couple.

 Usual State Supplementation Program eligibility criteria

-SSP eligibility criteria vary between states but we can identify the following as being the most commun:
+SSP eligibility criteria vary between states but we can identify the following as being the most common: